1. How do I get to the boat?

 17. How strict is greece in regards to drugs?

 Greece is very serious when it comes to this matter.
-Carrying or consuming any kind drug is considered an sever illegal act, which may result in heavy fines and even prison time for the persons involved.
+Carrying or consuming any kind of drug is considered a sever illegal act, which may result in heavy fines and even prison time for the persons involved.
 Police and coast guard are doing checks regularly.

 18.What happens if I decide to cancel my trip?

-– From the date of the reservation up to 30 days before the charter you will only loose your pre-payment (which amounts to 50% of the rental price of the boat).
+– From the date of the reservation up to 30 days before the charter you will only lose your pre-payment (which amounts to 50% of the rental price of the boat).

-– Within 30 days of the beginning of the charter you will loose the full amount of the rental price of the boat.
+– Within 30 days of the beginning of the charter you will lose the full amount of the rental price of the boat.

-– If you were to leave the boat during the period of the charter, you will loose the full amount of the price for chartering the boat, the skipper’s fee and also the cleaning fee.
-You will also be expected to top up the fuel you used during your stay.
+– If you were to leave the boat during the period of the charter, you would lose the full amount of the price for chartering the boat, the skipper’s fee and also the cleaning fee.
+You would also be expected to top up the fuel you used during your stay.

 Just had the most amazing sailing holiday with Istvan and his boat Cinderella.
 We felt completely safe and secure on the boat, Istvan’s knowledge and experience is incredible and he took us to fabulous beauty spots that are not on the commercial path.
 We would recommend Windfinders to everyone with confidence…..Istvan is not intrusive and gives you space and privacy so if you are thinking of booking a sailing holiday then book Windfinders.
 Thanks Istvan

 Just back from a week of sailing on Cinderella with Istvan.

 Cinderella is beautiful with everything you need and plenty of space.